WARNING: If you’ve already booked your wedding through a cruise ship, don’t read any further.

 A wedding planner in St. Thomas has at their disposal dozens of beaches, villas, botanical gardens and other wedding venues.
-Take a look at a few of the options at Blue Venues.

 For a full list of wedding venues and reception options, contact Blue Sky Ceremony, one of the premier wedding planners in St. Thomas.